Code-Institute-Submissions/Pic-Phonics/README.md

 ## *Testing*

-**_ Validation W3C HTML Markup Validator_**
+**_Validation W3C HTML Markup Validator_**
-- Ran code through the HTML validator and it was displaying an error with using an <a> tag with a button type, so I changed the HTML file to make the nav link an a tag and removed type = button.
+- Ran code through the HTML validator and it was displaying an error with using an `<a>` tag with a button type, so I changed the HTML file to make the nav link an `<a>` tag and removed type = button.
-The 'Let's Play' button was showing the same error, so I removed the <a> tag and left it as a button tag which resolved both issues.
+The 'Let's Play' button was showing the same error, so I removed the `<a>` tag and left it as a button tag which resolved both issues.
 - The other error that was showing up was that there was no source for the image tags.
-The src attributes for the image tags in thE HTML document were being allocated from the Javascript file.
+The src attributes for the image tags in the HTML document were being allocated from the Javascript file.
 I did some research on this and found a solution on [StackOverflow](https://stackoverflow.com/questions/30658663/bad-value-for-attribute-src-on-element-img-must-be-non-empty-for-dynamically) and added a '#' to the src in the HTML which is then populated with the correct image source from the Javascript file.
 - I ran my updated code back through the HTML validator and I found no errors.